upcode/codeup-blog/content/posts/post4.md

-topic: CSS3
+title: CSS3
-title: Fild Flip-Card with CSS Animination
+subtitle: Fild Flip-Card with CSS Animination
 name: by Uma Petersen
 date: 2015-12-5
 summary: When learning to program, I find it helpful  to keep a journal—or better yet, build a blog.
 Building a blog, discussing what you have learned, helps solidify your own knowledge.
 I encourage you to create a blog either using Wordpress or another CSM.
 But today I’ll show you how to create a blog using a Python Flask framework with static pages, pushing the blog to GitHub pages.
 It is a great way to timeline what you have learned.